urcsc210/csc210-course-documentation/assignment05-html-templates/instructions.md

 When you insert data into the HTML using Flask and Jinja2, the data appears hidden along with the other list items.
 This will always be the case.

-> **THE QUESTION IS: why can't you have JavaScript hide the list first, and *then* have the new list item from the query string appear in the list?**
+> **THE QUESTION IS: why can't you have JavaScript hide the list first, and *then* have the new list item from the query string appear in the list so it's visible when the page loads?**

 You must answer the question in the *Write Submission* box in Blackboard when you turn-in your assignment files.